-The control module uses updated state estimates, indicators from the collision detection system, and guidance information from the ground to generate new maneuver plans.
+The control module uses updated state estimates, indicators from the collision detection system, and guidance waypoints from the ground to generate new maneuver plans.
 This task is managed by an internal state machine which tracks current system status with respect to its operational mode and control objectives, performs autonomous maneuver planning and re-planning, and performs autonomous collision avoidance.
 Maneuvers are computed using a suite of control solver algorithms, noting that the specific control solver applied may vary depending on the current GNC task.
-Updated maneuver plans, in the form of ΔV sequences, are subsequently sent to navigation module and to architecture outputs.
+Updated maneuver plans, in the form of Δv sequences, are sent to the navigation module and to architecture outputs.